 What can be wrong with that?
 The manger scene in front of the church or inside?
 Angels on the bulletins?
 All of the familiar and favorite images of shepherds and stars?

 A star?
-That is the logo for Macy’s for many people and is a reminder of “christmas magic.”
+That is the logo for Macy's for many people and is a reminder of "christmas magic."
+Stars are magic at any time for many people and that could be a great conversation opener to talk about the Three Wise Men, who followed a star unlike any they had seen before.

 The manger scene?
 Maybe something about a myth or some religious history if they know the story at all, but why the birth of Jesus matters at all is most certainly not something most secular people are aware of.
+Who the various characters are in the manger scene, why there anyway?
+Some people outside the church know that they have caused lawsuits, but they may have no understanding why.

 Angels?
 Well, most everybody believes in angels today, so why were they anything special at Christmas?